arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 ![LRU Cache](https://user-images.githubusercontent.com/4745789/80288324-d7751a80-8754-11ea-96ab-6a8e25730bff.png)

+## Issue with this implementation
+MySQL's InnoDB uses this LRU mechanism by default to manage the pages within the cache, which means everytime the InnoDB engine accesses a page on the disk, it adds the page in this cache and if required evicts one page from the cache.
+The problem arises when an entire table is scanned, this usually happens while [taking a data dump](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html) or while executing a `SELECT` query with no `WHERE` clause.

+Such statements pulls a large amount of data, almost an entire table, in cache, and displacing existing data from cache.
+The worst part here is that this freshly loaded data is never ever refereced again, which means the performance of the database is going to take a huge hit.

-InnoDB uses the LRU mechanism by default to manage the pages within the buffer pool, but makes exceptions in cases where a page might be read only a single time, such as during a full table scan.
+but makes exceptions in cases where a page might be read only a single time, such as during a full table scan.
 This variation of the LRU algorithm is called the midpoint insertion strategy.